Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - Route has another option (route), that is set to default here

 ## Level 6: THE INTERNET

+- Router has 2 interfaces R1 and R2
+- There are two more routes:\
+   1. router R: gate.non-real.com
+   2. host A: webserv.non-real.com
+- to solve, do the same for the host and routes except the internet
+- for the internet route-
+  1. take first 3 octets from host **IP**
+  2. last octet of host mask or 128 or 0 and make it the fourth octet
+  3. add /0 or /any number upto 25

+**why 128 or 0?**
+- If mask is 255.255.255.0, it means the entire last octet is for host addresses, so all IPs from 192.168.1.0 to 192.168.1.255 belong to the same network.
+- This is a larger subnet, covering all 256 possible IPs in that range.\
+- If mask is 255.255.255.128, it is a smaller network range.\
+- 192.168.1.128 would cover 192.168.1.128 to 192.168.1.255 (a range of 128 IP addresses).\

+**why till /25??**
+- /0 means all IPs (it’s a catch-all for everything).
+- /25 gives you the first 128 IPs in a network range, which is sufficient for general internet addressing (it's a broader match for networks).
+- /26 would mean the first 64 IPs in a network.
+This subnet mask is too narrow for defining an internet-wide route because it restricts the address range too much.

+## Level 7: TWO ROUTERS

+- with two routers R1 and R2, will come four interfaces R11 R12 R21 R22 and two routes\
+- first we start solving from host A1 with given IP- R1's fisrt\
+- make a random mask for A1 and it's adjacent router 255.255.255.128 coz no mask is given here\
+- At this point we have routes and interfaces **INBETWEEN** two routers\
+- Use R1's second given IP to reduce and make IPs for the rest of the interfaces and host- nothing new here

 - IP address = 4 octets (32 bits total)
 - Subnet masks =  4 octets (32 bits total)